farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Once you've done one playbook, just repeat the process a couple of time to offer different archetypes to your players.

 This should help your players find interesting ideas for their characters since constraints are known to aid with creativity.

+# What Next

+Now that you've read the game form start to finish, you might wonder that you need to do next.

+You might feel comfortable enough to talk to a group of friends and look into starting your own game of Charge right away.
+If that's the case, great!

+Perhaps you liked what you read, but you want to homebrew it to fit a certain style.
+If so, you can re-read chapter about [hacking the game](what-to-hack) to have some guideline about what you can hack and how.
+You can also re-read the section about [extras](what-are-extras) which contains community made hacks that you can use in your game!
+You can also submit your own extras on [Charge's Itch Community](https://itch.io/category/1543442/new-topic) to get feedback from the community.

+If what you've read has inspired you to make your own **Powered by Charge** game, then check-out the [Charge System Reference Document](/en/srds/fari-games/charge-srd) as a good starting point.

+To talk with people who have played or hacked the game before, join [Fari's Discord Server](https://fari.app/discord) for great discussions about anything Charge related!

+Lastly, if you liked what you read, consider [donating](https://farigames.itch.io/charge-rpg) some money on itch.io.

+All the funds are re-invested in the game to buy original art, paying editors or translators.

+Thank you, and go power your storytelling!

+<iframe frameborder="0" src="https://itch.io/embed/1196268?bg_color=ffffff&amp;fg_color=324149&amp;link_color=2d436e&amp;border_color=58676f" width="100%" height="167"><a href="https://farigames.itch.io/charge-rpg">Charge RPG | Free, Open and Generic by Fari Games</a></iframe>

 # Licencing